 • North Orange County has 1 acre per 246 people.

 • South Orange County has 1 acre per 6 people.

 The National Recreation and Parks Association standard for parkland is 1 acre per 100 people.
 Within 7 miles of West Coyote Hills, there is only 1 acre per 356 people!
 Let’s not let the opportunity for a West Coyote Hills park slip away from us!

-Please join us for an enjoyable Nature Walk along the trails of West Coyote Hills.
+Please join us for an enjoyable free Nature Walk along the trails of West Coyote Hills.
 In Fall, buckwheat flowers dry to a rusty brown-red.
-And if provided with enough early morning dew and longer cool nights, many native plants begin sprouting new growth...
+And if provided with enough early morning dew and longer cool nights, many native plants begin sprouting new ...